Yeastie Girlz: Formation

 The Yeastie Girlz formed one night in 1987 at Gilman Street, a club known for many punk, hardcore, and heavy metal performances.
 Cammie recalls that"Jane and I were talking for a long time about yeast infections, about what we do to get rid of them, and just general yukiness and stuff, and Joyce came along, we put our arms around each another and all of sudden we became the Yeastie Girls."They credit the environment of Gilman Street for the creation of the band, saying "It's like a giant womb."
 All the members of the Yeastie Girlz frequented Gilman Street and became fed up with the male-dominated environment.
 The majority of the bands that played at Gilman were strictly made up of men, and all-female bands were never booked to play with these groups.
 The Yeastie Girlz recount that even the pit during most shows was so aggressively male that most of the women would be at the back of the club, excluded from the pit.

 Fed up with both the environment of Gilman Street and the general environment of the punk rock scene, the Yeastie Girlz took it upon themselves to create the changes they wanted to see.

-The final member, Kate Rosenberger, joined the group in 1988 following the departure of Jane who left the United States for an extended trip to Nicaragua.
+The final member, Kate Rosenberger, joined the group in March 1988 following the departure of Jane who left the United States for an extended trip to Nicaragua.